Introduction

 - Undercut: If your opponent has equal or lower deadwood than you, they’ll get 25 points plus the difference.

-- Games Bonus: Once a player gets 100 points, the game gets over, and the player gets 100 bonus points.
+- Games Bonus: Once a player gets 100 points, the game ends, and the player gets 100 bonus points.

 - Line Bonus or Box Bonus: These points are added at the end of the game.
 For every hand a player wins, 25 points are added to their score.